mphemming/AWS-Project-1-DataQC-Delivery/README.md

 * Store example CSV in S3 bucket 'aws-project-1-data-participation'
 * I created a script called 'CSV2Dynamo.py' that successfully transfered rows in the 'ParticipationJotForm.CSV' to the DynamoDB table 'participant-information'.
 * I created a Lambda function called 'CSV2DynamoDB'.
 Inside this Lambda function, the script 'CSV2DynamoLambda.py' is copied.
 * Give the Lambda function the permissions necessary to getObject from S3 bucket, and putItem in DynamoDB table.
 See example json code below if you want to create a policy specific for this.
-However, I granted permission by navigating to the IAM console, finding the Lambda function role 'CSV2DynamoDB', and I created and attaced an administration-access policy (allows everything).
+However, I granted permission by navigating to the IAM console, finding the Lambda function role 'CSV2DynamoDB', and I created and attached an administration-access policy (allows everything).

 ```
 {